yongsa-nut/TU_CN101_67-1/README.md

 - 2 days late: 50%
 - After 2 days: 0%.

+## The use of AI Policy:
+- You are free to use, but **if I catch it, you will get 0 on that exercise**.

 ## Tentative Schedule

 |   Date  |  Topic  |  Lab  |  Solution | Video |